 Fragrance Composition:

 So what does it smell like?
-It was the smell of the plants by the sea, with possible marine notes.
+It was the fresh smell of the plants by the sea, with possible marine notes.

 • Top notes: lavender, heather, sweet briar, broom